 All safety issues or safety risks related to the interfaces should be documented and made accessible to each organization for sharing and review, see also SMS Records, Section 8.1.5.2.

 9.4 Interface Documentation

-The Supplier should evaluate which Interface Documentation fits best its own needs.
+LH and the Supplier should evaluate which Interface Documentation fits best their own needs.